Visit our website to see the data that you can access if you use this plugin to add the data source to SquaredUp:

 Ignore Certificate errors:

-If you activate this checkbox the plugin will ignore certificate errors when accessing the Zabbix server.
+If you activate this checkbox the data source will ignore certificate errors when accessing the Zabbix server.

-Optionally, select whether you would like to restrict access to this plugin instance.
+Optionally, select whether you would like to restrict access to this data source instance.
 By default, restricted access is set to off.Restrict access to this workspace?

 At least one user or group must be given Full Control.

 Admin users can edit the configuration, modify the Access Control List (ACL) and delete the data source, regardless of the ACL chosen.

 Link to workspace

 - User can link the data source to any workspace they have at least Editor permissions for.